DJ-Dingo/pibooth-oled-display/README.rst

 If you have an monochrome display with the resolution 128x64, you can convert or make an image to that resolution (in 8-bit mode).

 **When adding new States images, you need to restart Pibooth to load them into the States database.
-If you delete a user State image the default PiBooth States images will be showing on the display****
+If you delete a user State image the default Pibooth States images will be showing on the display****

 ----------------------------------------------------